David263/HUON/README.md

 HUON strings can be any of the following scalar values:

 - Character strings of any length
-- integers (numbers) of 1-8 characters in length
+- integers (numbers) of 1-8 characters in length (larger or negative numbers can be represented by quoted strings)
-- the literals true, t, false, t, and null.
+- the literals true, t, false, f, and null.

 They can also be the following vector (structured) values: